runtimeverification/evm-semantics/evm.md

 ### Memory Consumption

-Using memory while executing EVM costs gas, so the amount of memory used is tracked.
+Using memory while executing EVM costs gas, so the amount of memory used is tracked (Appendix H in yellowpaper).

 -   `#memoryUsageUpdate` is the function `M` in appendix H of the yellowpaper which helps track the memory used.